-Oklahoma Drug Addiction
+Oklahoma Meth Addiction

 Oklahoma is a state strongly steeped in its family values and pioneer spirit.
 Its citizens manifest a simple, sturdy, honest spirit that is often lacking in big cities.
 Oklahomans are so tied to traditional values that many families work fulltime jobs just so they can keep the family farm or livestock breeding operation running.